hyphacoop/handbook/working-open.md

 # How and what?

 - We currently accommodate redactions and going off-the-record for meeting notes.
 Participants can request to stop taking notes, or redact and correct notes after they have been taken.
+- We recognize that some information should be treated as sensitive and confidential for the benefit of Hypha and its clients and collaborators.
+Anyone with access to confidential information is responsible for doing their best to keep that information secret and are expected to adhere to these guidelines.

 **Legend**
 👀  view only